cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # OPRF Protocol {#protocol}

 In this section we describe the OPRF and VOPRF protocols.
-Recall that such a protocol takes place between a verifier (V) and a prover (P).
+Recall that these protocols take place between a verifier (V) and a prover (P).
 Commonly, V is a client and P is a server, and so we use these names interchangeably throughout.
 We always operate under the assumption that the verifier is a client, and the prover is a server in the interaction